mariamroykezia-design/site-checker/README.md

 Simple Website Status Checker

-This is a Python script that checks if a website is up or down
+A Site Checker is a service that monitors a website’s status and lets users know if the site is currently accessible (up) or unavailable (down).